ramit21/angular5-poc/README.md

 An impure pipe is called for every change detection cycle no matter whether the value or parameter(s) changes.
 These changes inlcude change in array object or composite object contents.

+## Angular Directives
-**Angular Directives**: work in 2 way binding mode.
+Directives work in 2 way binding mode.
 As the component value changes, the html dom is re-rendered as per the directive used.
 You can also create your custom directives using @Directives ehich take a selector as a parameter.

 Some common Angular provided directives: